pivotal-cf/docs-tiledev/CONTRIBUTING.md

 If your PR fails to pass CI or needs changes based on code review, you'll most likely want to squash these changes into existing commits.

-If your pull request contains a single commit or your changes are related to the most recent commit, you can simply amend the commit.
+If your pull request contains a single commit or your changes are related to the most recent commit, you can amend the commit.

-Be sure to add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you git push.
+Always add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a notification when you git push.

 ### Formatting Commit Messages